MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

 You want to make the data easier to scan by displaying only the years and the countries/regions that won.
 You can use the Power Query Editor to perform these data shaping and cleansing steps.

 First, remove all the columns except for two from the table.
-Rename these columns as *Year* and *Country* later in the process.
+Rename these columns as *Year* and *CountryRegion* later in the process.

 1. In the **Power Query Editor** grid, select the columns.
 Select Ctrl to select multiple items.